 These last couple of months, I’ve been on this wonderful, eye-opening journey of understanding and growth.
-I’ve been having incredible insights and learning things about myself and why I do the things I do.
+I’ve been having insights and learning things about myself and why I do the things I do.
 I’ve been able to step back from myself and observe with a little more clarity and I’m loving every minute of it.

-It’s hard to say when the domino effect began; I look at the entirety of my life and it’s just one long line of dominoes stretching into infinity.
+It’s hard to say when it began; I look at the entirety of my life and it’s just one long line of dominoes stretching into infinity.
 Everything that came before affects this moment.
-But I do think that the fact that I’ve been going to therapy for well over six months now has been causing beautiful little shifts in my life.
+But I do think that the fact that I’ve been going to therapy for well over six months now has been causing little shifts in my life.
 Not because of the therapy in and of itself, but because I think that a large pocket of willingness suddenly cracked open inside of me and I started making a different kind of effort than the kind I had been making before.

 I resisted going to therapy for a long, long time.
-Not necessarily because I doubted that therapy had the ability to help, but a part of me definitely looked down my nose at the whole idea.
+Not necessarily because I doubted that therapy had the ability to help, but a part of me looked down my nose at the whole idea.
 I hate to say it, but I can be a little bit closed-minded about giving someone or something a second chance (so to speak) when I’ve been tainted by past experiences.
-There is definitely resistance within me to stepping back and saying, “okay, maybe that experience is totally separate and this one can be different.
+There is definitely resistance within me to stepping back and saying, “okay, maybe that experience is separate and this one can be different.
 I will give it my best.”
 Nevertheless, after being prodded and poked to death by Brandon I finally relented and went through the process of finding myself a therapist to help me work on my social anxiety.

 Her best suggestion that she had for me was to push me to write in a journal more often.
 I had already started doing it again earlier in the year (after a 9 year hiatus) but with her encouragement I started using my journal as my “go to” for processing all of the thoughts and emotions swimming through my bloodstream.
 I think after spending so many years trying and trying and trying to overcome my social anxiety, I was in this empty place of defeat.
 I stopped trying to process and work on things as much as I used to because it felt pointless.
 I was tired of never making what I felt like was real progress.